 It can have many benefits for your body and brain if your body doesn’t have to process food all the time.
 The easiest way to achieve an 8 to 10 eating hour window is by skipping breakfast.
 This improves insulin resistance, blood sugar regulation, stress resistance, hypertension and inflammation among others.

-But if we skip breakfast, we are eating less and there is less to money to be made.
-No wonder they advice to never skip breakfast.
+But when we skip breakfast, we are eating less and there is less to money to be made.
+No wonder they advice to never skip it.